-- Implementation of a Sediment Management Program in connection with forebay flushing; - Increased minimum flows; and - Rerouting of tailrace discharge flows from the West Fork to the East Fork Wallowa River.
+- Implementation of a Sediment Management Program in connection with forebay flushing; and - Increased minimum flows - Construction of a velocity barrier at the terminus of the realigned tailrace at the West Fork Wallowa River confluence.

 These actions were discussed in Section 3.1 as elements of the proposed action.
 The following section focuses on these actions in the context of protection, mitigation, and enhancement measures (PM&Es).